nitishparkar/NothingMuch/README.md

 The NothingMuch Extension is now installed and ready to use.

-> Note: The extension is packed in a `.crx` file, which is the installation package for Chrome extensions.
 > Note: The OpenAI key is required to connect with the OpenAI API and generate responses.

 ## Usage